Blog icon

 A climate change vulnerability and adaptation project

-Wetlands are vulnerable to climate change, with shifts in rainfall, temperature, sea levels and extreme weather events impacting ecological outcomes.
-There is uncertainty associated with potential climate futures and environmental responses.
+Globally, wetlands are vulnerable to climate change.
+Shifts in rainfall, temperature, sea levels and extreme weather events impact ecological function and composition.
+There is uncertainty associated with potential climate futures and resulting environmental responses.

-The Australian Government has invested $4.1 million to improve our understanding of how climate change is likely to affect Ramsar sites in the Murray–Darling Basin.
-Delivered via a partnership between Department of Climate Change, Energy, the Environment and Water (DCCEEW) and CSIRO, the project will develop methods for assessing vulnerability to climate change, adaptation pathways to navigate uncertain futures and a prioritisation framework to assist decision makers.
+The Australian Government has invested $2.5 million to improve our understanding of how climate change is likely to affect Ramsar sites in the Murray–Darling Basin.
+Delivered in partnership with the Department of Climate Change, Energy, the Environment and Water (DCCEEW), the project has developed a systematic, evidence-based climate change vulnerability assessment for the Murray-Darling Basin Ramsar wetlands.
+It has also co-developed adaptation pathways to navigate uncertain futures, and a transferrable approach to support Basin-scale learning and assist decision-makers.

 Black box (Eucalyptus largiflorens) community with wildflowers (Carpobrotus glaucescens) growing after recent rains at Riverland, South Australia (one of Ramsar project study sites). © CSIRO, Sophie Gilbey